nsushant/ANT_OR_Lunch_Visits/places.md

 - Location: Lange Zavelstraat 40, 2060 Antwerpen
 - Cuisine: Morrocan
 - Price range: $
 - Note: Morrocan breakfast and lunch place, not so expensive.
 Just a bit more far from the university.
+Here is the [menu](https://ovanos.be/menu/)
+- pics; images/ovanos

 ---